 It is clear from dental studies done in the early 20th century that high carbohydrate diets, especially those rich in refined sugars are poor dietary choices for bones and teeth.

-It is clear that breast-feeding your baby is the best nutrition possible and provides her or him with everything they need to thrive.
-Being a good provider for your infant requires you to be well nourished yourself.
+That breast-feeding your baby is the best nutrition possible is accepted by almost everyone and provides your infant with everything they need to thrive.
+Being a good provider for your baby requires you to be well nourished yourself.
 As during your pregnancy, through your milk, your baby shares what you eat including the spices, onions and garlic you eat.
 Keep that in mind.

 Breast-feeding is not for everyone.
-In that case, start the baby off right by feeding her or him the best foods you can.
+If that is your situation, start your baby off right by feeding her or him the best foods you can.
 Avoid giving your infant bad foods from the beginning.
 This means preserved foods except of course baby food, and processed foods except again baby food, what choice does one have?

 When they are older and you have to figure out what to feed them, now is the time to avoid the prepared, preserved fast foods.
 Pastries, candy, cookies, and confections are to be avoided.
 I know peanut butter and jelly is the common refuge of frazzled mothers everywhere but do not go there.
-That way lays the path to dietary ruin for your child.
+I am sure the path to dietary ruin is strewn with discarded Peter Pan and Smuckers containers.
 Even worse, you will start eating the left over sandwiches and get fat!
+Almost every mom finds herself doing this.
+It’s amazing.
+Someone should write a book!

-If they start eating these sweet foods, it is hard to get them back on track to a healthy diet.
-The reason is that these foods taste so good they crowd out simpler foods that are much healthier for us.
-Once someone is hooked on these addictive foods, it is hard to get them to eat healthy real food.
+If you and I mean you start them out eating these sweet foods, it is hard to get them back on track to a healthy diet.
+The reason is simple.
+The sweet things taste “good” to the baby and “good” is all they care about.
+We are hard wired to seek out high calorie, high fat, and high protein foods by nature.
+It is in our genes and none of us can help it.
+If we let these foods that taste so good crowd out simpler foods that are much healthier for our child they will.
+Once someone is hooked on these addictive foods, and don’t doubt it for a minute these foods are habituating psychologically, it is hard to get them to eat healthy real food.
 If they never eat the addictive foods in the first place, they never develop the taste for them until they are older.
-By then, they have become use to eating healthy foods and prefer that way of eating.
-At some point it will be totally up to them, what they eat but when it is our responsibility, in my opinion it is our duty to make the right choice for them.
+By then, they have become use to eating healthy foods and hopefully prefer that way of eating.
+At the very least they know the difference and have a good model to draw upon in the future if they choose to.
+At some point it will be totally up to them.
+What they eat now though is totally up to you and is your responsibility and in my opinion duty to make the right choice for them.
+It would be cruel to let a child decide their own food choices even if they could.
+In fact, I would go so far as to say it was child neglect to do so because inevitably they would make poor in most cases unhealthy choices.

 Non-Dairy Sources of Calcium Rich Foods